Here are Edapts best pieces of advice regarding supply teacher employment rights!

 Andrew Lifford is Casework Manager at Edapt, an organisation which provides employment and legal support and advice to supply teachers and other school staff in England and Wales.
 A bit like a teaching union, but different.
 You can find out more about Edapt and subscribe to their services here.
 Their Knowledge Base of over 200 support articles on employment related subjects is currently freely available.
-Edapt have helped us explore supply teacher rights.
+We love transparency and clarity for teaching staff so we asked Edapt to help us explore supply teacher rights.

 Familiarise yourself with your employment contract.

 As a supply teacher it is important to know your employment rights.
 Many teachers enjoy the flexibility and reduced hours of supply teaching.
 However, supply teachers can often receive reduced pay, are unable to access the Teachers’ Pension Scheme and do not receive the same benefits such as sick pay or maternity pay as teachers employed directly by schools.
 It is important to read your employment contract if you are employed directly by a supply agency as it will stipulate your pay, conditions and working hours.
 SupplyWell will only ever offer you jobs that meet or exceed the national pay scale, as we believe you should be paid what you deserve.
 We pay holiday pay every half term for accrued work time, and we contribute to pension after the qualifying period of you working with us.
 Check out the benefits of working with SupplyWell here.

 Supply teaching: pay and conditions – Contract with a supply agency.